guida-lang/compiler/CONTRIBUTING.md

 ## Questions?

-You can usually find me on the [Elm Slack](https://elmlang.slack.com/).
-Feel free to reach out directly to @deciojf with any questions or feedback.
+Join the [Guida Discord server](https://discord.gg/Ur33engz) to connect with other contributors and users, ask questions, and share ideas.

 Please note that responses may come with a bit of delay, as availability can be limited during the day.